-We asked our readers to share with us their favorite memories of their fathers for Father’s Day.
+We asked our readers and social media fans to share with us their favorite memories of their fathers for Father’s Day.
 We were so moved by all the wonderful stories—they made us laugh, cry, and smile with joy.
 Thank you to everyone for sharing your beautiful tributes to the dads in your lives—present and past.

 Readers’ Memories of Their Fathers

 Grandfathers Step In